-Assessable Insureds specified in Sub-Section 16(E)(7) of this Plan, plus the amount that is expected to be recovered through the Citizens Policyholder Surcharge, the Board shall levy any remaining projected Plan Year Deficit as an Emergency Assessment to be collected by all Assessable Insurers, Surplus Lines Agents, the Corporation, Special Purpose Homeowner Insurance Companies, Limited Apportionment Companies, and Minority Owned Insurers from policyholders upon the issuance or renewal of policies for Subject Lines of Business for as many years as necessary to cover the deficit in the Account.
+- (A) The Board shall levy an Emergency Assessment if any remaining projected Plan Year Deficit as anis projected to exist after accounting for the Citizens Policyholder Surcharge.
+The Board shall levy the Emergency Assessment to be collected by all Assessable Insurers, Surplus Lines Agents, the Corporation, Special Purpose Homeowner Insurance Companies, Limited Apportionment Companies, and Minority Owned Insurersand from policyholders upon the issuance or renewal of policies for Subject Lines of Business for as many years as necessary to cover the deficit-in the Account. - (C)(B) The amount of an Emergency Assessment levied in a particular year shall be a uniform percentage of that year's Direct Written Premium for the Subject Lines of Business and that year's direct written premium for all Accounts of the Corporation as determined by the Board and verified by the Office pursuant to Sub-Section F. below16(D) above.
+In setting the uniform percentage to be levied in a particular Plan Year, the Board shall take into consideration the amounts of any Reimbursables, the actual or projected amount of uncollected Assessments, and RegularPolicyholder Surcharge, or Emergency Assessments that are collected but become unavailable as a result of having been pledged as security for, or for application in respect of, indebtedness of the Corporation imposed in a prior year with respect to the Plan Year Deficit. - (D)(C) The aggregate amount of Emergency Assessments levied in any calendar year as a result of a Plan Year Deficit incurred in an Account in a particular Plan Year may, at the discretion of the Board, be less than but may not exceed the greater of: - (1) ten percent (10%) of the amount needed to cover the Plan Year Deficit, plus interest, fees, commissions, required reserves, and other costs associated with financing of the Plan Year Deficit, or

-- (C) The amount of an Emergency Assessment levied in a particular year shall be a uniform percentage of that year's Direct Written Premium for the Subject Lines of Business and that year's direct written premium for all Accounts of the Corporation as determined by the Board and verified by the Office pursuant to Sub-Section F. below.
-In setting the uniform percentage to be levied in a particular Plan Year, the Board shall take into consideration the amounts of any Reimbursables, the actual or projected amount of uncollected Assessments, and Regular or Emergency Assessments that are collected but become unavailable as a result of having been pledged as security for, or for application in respect of, indebtedness of the Corporation imposed in a prior year with respect to the Plan Year Deficit. - (D) The aggregate amount of Emergency Assessments levied in any calendar year as a result of a Plan Year Deficit incurred in an Account in a particular Plan Year may, at the discretion of the Board, be less than but may not exceed the greater of: - (1) ten percent (10%) of the amount needed to cover the Plan Year Deficit, plus interest, fees, commissions, required reserves, and other costs associated with financing of the Plan Year Deficit, or - (2) ten percent (10%) of the aggregate statewide Direct Written Premium for the prior calendar year for the Subject Lines of Business and the direct written premium for all Accounts of the Corporation for the prior calendar year, plus interest, fees, commissions, required reserves, and other costs associated with financing of the Plan Year Deficit.
+(2) ten percent (10%) of the aggregate statewide Direct Written Premium for the prior calendar year for the Subject Lines of Business and the direct written premium for all Accounts of the Corporation for the prior calendar year, plus interest, fees, commissions, required reserves, and other costs associated with financing of the Plan Year Deficit.